How to Start a Chocolate Business

 Step 8: Get your Marketing Plan in Place

-The type of marketing a chocolate business will need to do will largely depend on who their target customer is and product line.
+The type of marketing a chocolate business will need to do will largely depend on who their target customer is and the volume of product being sold.

 A smaller, home-based operation may focus on farmer’s markets or at events, while a retail location may focus more on individuals.
 A chocolate business focusing on making mass quantities and selling through retail stores will need to work with a distributor and market through other channels.